NicMcPhee/web-sockets-example/README.md

 ### Seeding the Database

 Seed data and the seed script are stored in the top level directory `database`.
 To seed the database, move into that directory and run `./mongoseed.sh`.
 This will take each of the JSON files in `database/seed/` and insert their elements into the `dev` database (to specify a different database, provide it as an argument).
+It also drops the database before seeding it so it is clean.

 ### MongoDB in VS Code